memory-consolidation/academic-kickstart/content/authors/sfb-liliiashevchuk/_index.md

 ---
 # Display name
-name: Liliia Schevchuk
+name: Liliia Shevchuk

 # Username (this should match the folder name)
 authors:
-- sfb-liliiaschevchuk
+- sfb-liliiashevchuk

 # Is this the primary user of the site?
 superuser: false